stevengharris/SplitView/README.md

     @ObservedObject var hide: SideHolder
     @ObservedObject var styling: SplitStyling
     /// The `hideButton` state tells whether the custom splitter hides the button that normally shows
     /// in the middle.
-If `styling.previewHide` is true, then when drag-to-hide has been enabled,
+If `styling.previewHide` is true, then we only want to show the button if
-    /// this splitter will become clear and the button will not be included in `body`.
+    /// `styling.hideSplitter` is also true.
+    /// In general, people using a custom splitter need to handle the layout when `previewHide`
+    /// is triggered and that layout may depend on whether `hideSplitter` is `true`.
     @State private var hideButton: Bool = false let hideRight = Image(systemName: "arrowtriangle.right.square")
     let hideLeft = Image(systemName: "arrowtriangle.left.square")